CEDAR

 The media – corporate, independent, alternative and social media – feature competing discourses about energy transitions.

-New Brunswick is an ideal location to study these dominant discourses.
-Saint John is home to the largest oil refinery in Canada and gasoline is the province’s top export.
-The provincial government promotes shale gas fracking despite widespread opposition by rural and Indigenous communities.
 The province wants to operate a coal-fired energy plant beyond the 2030 federal coal phase-out deadline.
-The public utility NB Power is relying on speculative nuclear reactor designs while undermining the potential for renewable energy to meet New Brunswick’s electricity needs.
+The public utility NB Power is relying on speculative small nuclear reactor or new CANDU designs while undermining the ability of renewable energy to meet New Brunswick’s electricity needs.

-At the other end of the spectrum, counter discourses challenge the hype and promote energy conservation, reductions in aggregate energy use, decentralized and community-based renewable energy generation, autonomy and control over energy access, and ending social and environmental injustices related to energy production and consumption.
+At the other end of the spectrum, counter discourses challenge the industry hype and promote energy conservation, reductions in aggregate energy use, decentralized and community-based renewable energy generation, autonomy and control over energy access, and ending social and environmental injustices related to energy production and consumption.

 CEDAR is studying how these contesting discourses for energy transitions are framed in the media, the networks of actors, organizations and institutions promoting the dominant discourses, and how action research can produce and publish counter discourses in the media and contribute to a more democratic media environment.